gitdejuanito/DataEngineerProjects/olympicsadf2021/ReadMeInstructions.txt

 Hi All,

-In this Project our source that comes from some csv files from a GitHub.
+In this Project the data sources come from some csv files from a GitHub.
 This Project do a Lakehouse transformations with Azure Services

 1. First, I use Azure Data Factory (ADF) for getting the files from the web with HTTP linked services to each website, then I copy the files to an Azure Data Lake to a "raw" directory.